Reciprocal microswimming in fluctuating and confined environments: Abstract

 \section{Abstract}

-From bacteria and sperm cells to artificial microrobots, self-propelled microscopic objects at low Reynolds number frequently perceive fluctuating mechanical and chemical stimuli, and contact exterior wall boundaries both in nature and in the laboratory.
-In this study, we theoretically investigate the fundamental features of microswimmers, focusing on their reciprocal deformation.
-Although the scallop theorem prohibits the net locomotion of a reciprocal microswimmer, by analyzing a two-sphere swimmer model, we show that in a fluctuating and geometrically confined environment, reciprocal deformations can give rise to a displacement as a statistical average.
-To elucidate this symmetry breakdown, by introducing an impulse response function, we derived a general formula that predicts the non-zero net displacement of the reciprocal swimmer.
-With this theory, we revealed the relationship between the shape gait and the net locomotion, as well as the net diffusion constant enhanced and suppressed by the swimmer's deformation.
-These findings, together with a theoretical formulation, provide a fundamental basis for environment-coupled statistical locomotion.
-Thus, this study will be valuable in understanding biophysical phenomena in fluctuating environments, designing artificial microrobots, and conducting laboratory experiments.
+From bacteria and sperm cells to artificial microrobots, self-propelled microscopic objects at low Reynolds numbers often perceive fluctuating mechanical and chemical stimuli and contact exterior wall boundaries both in nature and the laboratory.
+In this study, we theoretically investigate the fundamental features of microswimmers by focusing on their reciprocal deformation.
+Although the scallop theorem prohibits the net locomotion of reciprocal microswimmers, by analyzing a two-sphere swimmer model, we show that in a fluctuating and geometrically confined environment, reciprocal deformations can afford a statistically average displacement.
+After designing the shape gait, a reciprocal swimmer can migrate in any direction, even in the statistical sense, while the statistical average of passive rigid particles statistically diffuses in a particular direction in the presence of external boundaries.
+To elucidate this symmetry breakdown, by introducing an impulse response function, we derive a general formula for predicting the nonzero net displacement of a reciprocal swimmer.
+Using this theory, we determine the relation between the shape gait and net locomotion as well as the net diffusion constant increase and decrease owing to a reciprocal deformation.
+Based on these findings and a theoretical formulation, we provide a fundamental basis for environment-coupled statistical locomotion.
+Thus, this study is valuable for understanding biophysical phenomena in fluctuating environments, designing artificial microrobots, and conducting laboratory experiments.